 Conserving energy will have immediate effects in reducing greenhouse gas emissions, pollution, and the mitigation of global warming.
 Conserving energy also improves air quality by decreasing toxic emissions from power plants which are necessary to produce electricity for homes and businesses.
 It is beneficial to conserve energy because it saves money in the long run, reduces our dependence on non-renewable sources of energy, and mitigates the negative effects of climate change.

 In conclusion, although individuals may have a difficult time distinguishing between these two terms due to their use of being interchangeable in everyday language, I believe there is a difference between them.

-Efficiency often goes hand-in-hand with reduced costs due to a more effective method of production, and it is important for us as humans to always strive for an improved efficiency.
+Efficiency often goes hand-in-hand with reduced costs due to a more effective method of production, and it is important for us as humans to always strive for improved efficiency.
 However, it is equally as important to consider our natural resources and the environment we live in when striving for an improved level of efficiency.

 Energy conservation refers to reducing the amount of energy we use in our everyday lives while energy efficiency means using less energy but achieving the same goals or needs.
 Since both methods are very beneficial when it comes to conserving resources and lowering greenhouse gas emissions, it would be beneficial for individuals to think about implementing

 As long as there is a balance between energy conservation and energy efficiency, we can create a sustainable environment that is beneficial to all life on this planet.